pixelant/qbank/README.md

 ## Installation

 1. Install the extension using Composer: `composer req pixelant/qbank`
-2. Activate the extension in TYPO3 by using the _Admin Tools > Extensions_ module or by running `vendor/bin/typo3 extension:activate qbank` in the command line.
+2. Activate the extension in TYPO3 by using the _Admin Tools > Extensions_ module or by running `vendor/bin/typo3 extension:activate qbank; vendor/bin/typo3cms database:updateschema` in the command line.

 ## Configuration